-- Promote human trafficking awareness, especially among vulnerable populations. - Create protocols to identify and respond to human trafficking. - Review cases and discuss improvements in service delivery. - Plan investigative and prosecution strategies. - Identify resources and improve access to those resources. - Provide or coordinate training and awareness events. - Regular training to keep team agencies aware and updated on trends and resources. - Provide screening tools or awareness materials to team members.
+- Promote accurate human trafficking awareness that includes information about marginalized populations. - Create protocols to identify and respond to human trafficking. - Review cases and discuss improvements in service delivery. - Plan investigative and prosecution strategies. - Identify resources and improve access to those resources. - Provide or coordinate training and awareness events. - Regular training to keep team agencies aware and updated on trends and resources. - Provide screening tools or awareness materials to team members.